 \subsubsection{Hartree--Fock}

-The Hartree--Fock (HF) method aims to find the dominant Slater determinant in the system wavefunction.
+The Hartree--Fock (HF) method is a mean-field technique which aims to find the dominant Slater determinant in the system wavefunction.
 This is achieved by optimising the spatial form of the spin-orbitals to minimise the energy of the wavefunction.
-We generally consider a set of orbitals, $M$, that is larger than the number of electrons in the molecule, $N$.
-As we only consider a single Slater determinant, we are essentially assuming that $N$ of the orbitals are occupied, and $M-N$ are left unoccupied, or virtual.
-In the HF method, we first neglect the Coulomb repulsion term in Eq.~\eqref{ElectronicStructureH}, reducing the problem to one of $N$ independent electrons.
+We generally consider a set of spin-orbitals, $M$, that is larger than the number of electrons in the molecule, $N$.
+As we only consider a single Slater determinant, we are essentially assuming that $N$ of the spin-orbitals are occupied, and $M-N$ are left unoccupied, or virtual.
+In the HF method, we first neglect the Coulomb repulsion term in the electronic structure Hamiltonian (Eq.~\eqref{ElectronicStructureH}), reducing the problem to one of $N$ independent electrons.
 We then assume that each electron moves in the average charge distribution of all of the other electrons, which introduces an effective potential.
 We can solve the $N$ coupled equations iteratively; first calculating the position of each electron, then updating the potential, and repeating this process until the orbitals converge.
-In the second quantised formalism, this procedure is carried out by repeatedly updating the orbitals to construct the Fock operator, and diagonalising the Fock operator to obtain new orbitals.
-This process is repeated until the orbitals converge, and so HF is also referred to as the self-consistent field method (SCF).
+In the second quantised formalism, this procedure is carried out by using the orbitals to construct the `Fock operator', and diagonalising the Fock operator to obtain new orbitals.
+This process is repeated until the orbitals converge, and so HF is also referred to as the self-consistent field (SCF) method.
 The Fock operator, $\hat{f}$, is given by~\cite{helgaker2014molecular}

 where $V_{ij}$ describes the effective potential, and $occ$ is the set of occupied orbitals.
-We see that the Fock operator depends on the spatial form of the orbitals through $h_{ij}$, $h_{ijkk}$, and $h_{ikkj}$ which are obtained by calculating the integrals in Eq.~(\ref{Integrals}).
-When performing a HF calculation, we input a set of atomic orbitals, which are localised around each atom.
+We see that the Fock operator depends on the spatial form of the orbitals through $h_{ij}$, $h_{ikkj}$, and $h_{ikjk}$ which are obtained by calculating the integrals in Eq.~(\ref{Integrals}).
+When performing a HF calculation, we typically input a set of atomic orbitals, which are localised around each atom.
 These orbitals are used to calculate the Fock operator, which is then diagonalised to obtain new orbitals (which are linear combinations of the old orbitals).
 This process is repeated until the orbitals converge~\cite{szabo2012modern}.
 The new orbitals obtained are referred to as the canonical orbitals.
 This procedure generates single particle molecular orbitals from combinations of the single particle atomic orbitals.